England are world champions: match report from a momentous wheelchair final

-Wheelchair Rugby League World Cup final: Leeds Rhinos man is hero as England stun France
+Wheelchair Rugby League World Cup final: Leeds Rhinos' Tom Halliwell is match-winner as England stun France

 England are world champions.